Analyst, Corporate Development Salary

 Popular Skills for Analyst, Corporate Development

-Corporate Development Analysts report using a pretty varied skill set on the job.
+Survey results suggest that Corporate Development Analysts put a wide range of professional skills to use.
 Most notably, skills in Mergers and Acquisitions, Strategic Planning, Financial Modeling, and Financial Analysis are correlated to pay that is above average.
 At the other end of the pay range are skills like Data Analysis.
-Those educated in Financial Analysis tend to be well versed in Mergers and Acquisitions.
+Those familiar with Financial Analysis also tend to know Mergers and Acquisitions.

 Pay Difference by Location